Existence and Spatial Decay of Forced Waves for the Fisher-KPP Equation with a Degenerate Shifting Environment: Introduction

-Due to the degeneracy of the linear and nonlinear reaction term at $z=+\infty$ and $u=0$, (\ref{Forceddd11}) may admit a unique or infinitely many or multi-types of forced waves and the spatial decay of some waves may not be dominated by the linearized heterogeneous equation of \eqref{Forceddd11} at $u=0$ near $z=+\infty$ if $\int_1^{+\infty}a(z){\rm d}z=+\infty$.
-In the next section, we shall classify $a(z)$ by the decay rate of $a(z)$ or by the decay of ${\rm e}^{-\frac{1}{c}\int_{z_0}^za(s){\rm d}s}$ near $z=+\infty$, and shall sketch the strategy of our proofs and the approaches applied in our asymptotic analysis on some types of forced waves.
-In Section 2 we shall also state the main results on the existence, the uniqueness, the multiplicity and the asymptotic behavior of all the forced waves for nearly all the degenerate cases of $a(z)$, the proofs and analysis in the following of this paper are closely related with the precise decay rate of $a(z)$ at $z=+\infty$.
+In what follows, we always assume that $c>0$ and $a(z)$ satisfies \begin{enumerate} \item[({\bf $H_1$})] $a(z)\in (0,\alpha]$ is a positive and continuous function in whole $\mathbb{R}$ and is $C^1$ near $z=+\infty$ satisfying $ a(+\infty)=0<a(-\infty)=\alpha,\;{\rm and}\;\; a'(z)\le 0,\;z\gg 1. $ \end{enumerate} Our main research interest is to classify $a(z)$ by the decay rate of $a(z)$ at $z=+\infty$ and investigate the decaying effect of $a(z)$ on the existence, the multiplicity and the precise spatial decay of all forced waves.
+Due to the degeneracy of both the linear and nonlinear reaction terms at $z=+\infty$ and $u=0$, (\ref{Forceddd11}) may admit a unique or infinitely many or multi-types of forced waves, and the spatial decay of some waves may be not dominated by the linearized heterogeneous equation of \eqref{Forceddd11} at $u=0$ near $z=+\infty$ when $\int_{z_0}^{+\infty}a(z){\rm d}z=+\infty$.
+It is worth mentioning that asymptotic analysis on these waves are more complicated than those for non-degenerate case of $a(z)$.

+In Section 2, we shall sketch the strategy of our proofs and the approaches applied in our asymptotic analysis on some types of forced waves; and shall state the main results on the existence, the uniqueness, the multiplicity and the asymptotic behavior of all the forced waves for all the degenerate cases of $a(z)$ when $a(z)$ satisfies ({\bf $H_1$}).